sozialhelden/wheelmap-frontend/README.md

 You will get some error messages from the Elastic APM client (our error collector for both [server](https://www.elastic.co/products/apm) and [client](https://www.elastic.co/guide/en/apm/agent/rum-js/4.x/getting-started.html)).
 If you want to test/develop the Elastic APM integration, you can get a valid token from the project maintainers.

 You can configure the app using process environment variables or a `.env` file.
 Process environment variables override values set in the `.env` file.
-Note that the build configuration [deviates from Webpack’s default behavior](https://github.com/sozialhelden/twelve-factor-dotenv) to improve build and bug reproducibility.

 ### Recompile SVG